Forza Italia (2013): Ideology and factions

 On social issues, most FI politicians are conservative, even though a minority of them can be considered liberal.
 According to an article from Corriere della Sera, on the so-called "ethical issues" like abortion and LGBT rights, the party aimed at returning to its 1994's original values, including "liberalism, the socialist roots, even the radical component", respected its MPs' "freedom of conscience", and was open to civil unions, while NCD's positions were "closer to those of the European traditionalist right".
 In October 2014, Berlusconi personally endorsed Renzi's proposals on civil unions for gays and a quicker path to citizenship to Italian-born children of immigrants; however, the party remained socially conservative.
 FI clarified that it considers marriage solely as the union between a man and a woman.
 The majority of its members voted against civil unions, whereas the NCD voted in favour.
 Moreover, the party is critical of teaching gender studies in schools.
 Party members are generally opposed to abortion and seek to limit access to them and euthanasia.
 The party has criticised illegal immigration and the way it has been managed by centre-left coalition governments.
 It has also declared itself against the introduction of jus soli in Italy.
 In addition, the party is opposed to drug liberalisation, which it considers potentially negative for health and not useful for solving criminal matters.
 When FI's predecessors were in power, they restricted the legislation on the matter, with the Fini-Giovanardi law.
 Finally, FI considers Italy as a country with a Christian civilisation and favours displaying Christian symbols in public places.

 On economic issues, FI is more supportive of the private rather than the public sector.
 It aims at representing business owners' interests and has often advocated for a reduction of taxation, red tape, and public expenditure.
 One of its latest proposals is the introduction of a flat tax.
 In addition, FI is more supportive of free trade agreements rather than protectionism.

 On foreign policy, the party supports the European Union (EU), despite elements of criticism, NATO, and a close relationship with the United States.
 FI also seeks good relations with Russia, especially in defence of the interests of Italian companies that export to the Russian market.
 The party is a member of the Europeanist, centre-right European People's Party (EPP).
-Whereas most of its members are supportive of the European Union (EU), the most notable example being Tajani (President of the European Parliament since 2017), others are slightly Eurosceptic and have criticised the Euro and Germany's role in the EU.
+Whereas most of its members are supportive of the European Union (EU), the most notable example being Tajani (President of the European Parliament from 2017 to 2019), others are slightly Eurosceptic and have criticised the Euro and Germany's role in the EU.
 The party refuses the "Eurosceptic" label, while supporting a reform of the EU.
 In 2017 Berlusconi reconciled with Angela Merkel, Chancellor of Germany and one of the EPP leaders, after years of hostility, re-affirming his support to the European integration and his hostility towards populism.